beautiful-women-hongkong.jpg

 Public Decency Laws

-Acts outraging public decency or committing indecent acts in public (Cap.
+Acts outraging public decency or indecent acts in public (Cap.
 212 s.148) are criminal offences.
-Convictions can result in fines and imprisonment up to 2 years.
+Convictions may result in fines and up to 2 years imprisonment.

 Historical Context

-Until 1991, homosexual acts between men were criminalised under colonial-era laws.
-The change came after sustained human rights campaigns.
-The age of consent was equalised to 16 for all genders in 2014 following judicial review.
+Until 1991, homosexual acts between men were criminalised.
+Equalisation of the age of consent to 16 for all genders came in 2014 after judicial review.

 Insider & Academic Commentary

-“Hong Kong enforces age-of-consent laws strictly, and vice police monitor known areas of solicitation.” — Criminal barrister, Central
+“Hong Kong enforces age-of-consent laws strictly, and vice police monitor solicitation areas.” — Criminal barrister, Central

-“Public decency charges can follow even consensual acts if done in a semi-public space like stairwells or cars.” — Legal NGO adviser
+“Public decency charges can follow even consensual acts in stairwells or cars.” — Legal NGO adviser

 References